Viðareiði with surrounding landscpae

 You will sail all the way out of the pristine Sørvágsfjørður fjord and then all of a sudden it is there, the awe-inspiring Drangarnir with the spiky islet Tindhólmur in the background.
 This is when it gets exciting.
 Weather permitting, you might be one of very few people in the world to sail through the hole in the rock formation.

-Location: Vágar island
+Location: Vágar Island

 4. Viðareiði